aiven/devportal/docs/tools/terraform/howto/config-postgresql-provider.rst

       }
     }

-2. Then configure the provider with the corresponding information from the ``Aiven Postgres service``.
+2. If the PostgreSQL provider is used on its own, you can provide the Aiven for PostgreSQL service connection details as follows:

 .. code:: terraform